(Originally published on Issue 58 April 2018)

 The major fault that is present in all human beings is pride.
 It was pride that caused angels to turn into devils.
 It was pride that caused Adam and Eve to lose the earthly paradise.
 In fact, pride is at the root of all sin.
 Humility is the opposite of pride and the antidote to it.
-Unless we are able to acquire the virtue of humility, we will never make progress in the spiritual life.
+Unless we are able to acquire the virtue of humility, we will never make progress in spiritual life.
 The root of the words ‘humble’ and ‘humility’ is ‘humus’ which means ‘earth’ or ‘soil’.

 Already in the Old Testament there many references to the virtue of humility.
-The Book of Proverbs is filled warnings of those who refuse to be humble.
+The Book of Proverbs is filled with warnings of those who refuse to be humble.